cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 router.delete("/api/articles/:id").handler(this::deleteOne);
 ```

 In the _path_, we define a parameter `:id`.
-So, when handling a matching request, Vert.x extracts the path segment corresponding to the parameter and let us access it in the handler method.
+So, when handling a matching request, Vert.x extracts the path segment corresponding to the parameter and lets us access it in the handler method.
 For instance, `/api/articles/0` maps `id` to `0`.

 Let’s see how the parameter can be used in the handler method.
 Create the deleteOne method as follows: